klix-app/klix-developer-documentation-website/docs/step-by-step.md

 Add Klix widget HTML code to your product or checkout page depending on a type of used widget (instant, checkout, payment) and your webshop specifics.
 More information about widget configuration can be found on [Widget](../widget/) page.

-## 5. Implement callbacks end-point
+## 5. Implement purchase completed callback end-point

+[Callback](../callbacks/) end-point should be implemented so that Klix can send payment status to merchant.

+## 6. Implement callbacks to navigate back to payment method selection page or display additional message in case of successfull payment

-[Callback](../callbacks/) end-points should be implemented in case if Klix Pay or Klix Checkout Widget is used.
+JavaScript [callaback](../widget/#navigate-back-to-payment-method-selection-shopping-cart-page) should be implemented in order to allow customer to navigate back to payment method selection page or checkout page in case of failed or cancelled Klix payment.
+Additional [callback](..widget/#payment-completed-callback) can be implemented in order to adjust payment status page depending on a payment result.

-## 6. Test integration
+## 7. Test integration

 Klix provides fully functional test environment that can be used to perform end to end [integration implementation testing](../testing-integration/).

-## 7. Sign agreement and request access to production environment
+## 8. Sign agreement and request access to production environment

 After integration has been successfully tested on test environment you can proceed with creadentials request for production.